12725 Buchanan Trail East, Waynesboro, PA 17268

 The Washington Township Transfer Station, 12721 Buchanan Trail East, accepts tires, leaves and brush, and appliances for a fee.
 These items are then recycled.

-Scrap metal and car batteries are also accepted and recycled.
-There is no fee to dispose of these two items.
+Scrap metal, car batteries and electronics are also accepted and recycled.
+There is no fee to dispose of these items.

 Both facilities are open Monday through Saturday from 8 a.m. to 4:15 p.m.